segergabriel/FastRobots/README.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/jupuuid.png?raw=true)
 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/arduuid.png?raw=true)

-#### ECHO COMMAND
+#### Echo
-In order to test the connection between the Artemis board on the computer, multiple commands were made.
-The first was the ECHO command.
-This command sent a character string to the Artemis from the Python code, which then sent the phrase back to the Python code.
-This command was added to the Arduino code in ble_arduino.ide.
-Here, echo was added to the list of command types:
+To verify the connection between the Artemis board and the computer, I executed several commands, starting with the ECHO command.
+This command involved sending a string of characters from the Python code to the Artemis board, which then relayed the same string back to the Python code.
+To facilitate this, I integrated the ECHO command into the Arduino code within the ble_arduino.ino file, where 'echo' was appended to the array of command types.
+The code for ECHO is shown below pic of  code for echo

-pic of ble enum and code for echo pic of jupyter code
+The following command is used in Python: pic of jupyter code

 #### GET_TIME_MILLIS